Dr. Savannah Sommerhalder leads a discussion about how and why introducing high allergy risk foods to your child early is important.

 Prakash Chandran: That was Dr. Savannah Sommerhalder, a pediatric allergist at Aspire Allergy and Sinus.
 You can visit aspireallergy.com to learn more.
 This has been Achoo!, the podcast for people with allergies and sinus issues from Aspire Allergy and Sinus.
 I'm your host, Prakash Chandran.
 Thankyou so much for joining us, and we'll talk next time.

 Dr. Sommerhalder received her medical degree through Ross University School of Medicine and completed her pediatric residency training at The University of Texas Medical Branch.
-She is board-certified through the American Board of Pediatrics.
+She is board-certified through the American Board of Allergy and Immunology as well as the American Board of Pediatrics.
 She served as chief fellow during her fellowship and was assistant chief during her residency.
 Dr. Sommerhalder offers comprehensive care for both children and adults in the areas of food and environmental allergies, as well as sinus services.